 For instance, parrots native to the equator region see 12 hours of sunlight and 12 hours of dark each day; therefore, you should try to give them 12 hours of sleep.
 Of course, the further away from the equator you go, the less sunlight there is during the day.

 It’s also effective to stick to a sleeping schedule that your pet parrot will grow accustomed to.
-A positively reinforced schedule will improve your parrot’s overall health so stay consistent with the timings that has been set.
+A positively reinforced schedule will improve your parrot’s overall health so stay consistent with the timings that have been set, as explained here.

 A good timer will also help keep you in check in case of times that you might get preoccupied.
 Although there also has to be room for flexibility especially on untimed socializations and late night agendas.